 Section 16(a) of the Securities Exchange Act of 1934 requires our executive officers and directors, and persons who own more than ten percent (10%) of a registered class of our equity securities, to file certain reports of ownership with the SEC.
 Such officers, directors and stockholders are also required by SEC rules to provide us with copies of all Section 16(a) forms that they file.
-Based solely on its review of copies of such forms received by us or on written representations from certain reporting persons submitted to us during the year ended December 31, 2006, we believe that during the period from January 1, 2006 to December 31, 2006, all of our executive officers, directors and ten percent (10%) stockholders complied with all Section 16(a) requirements.
+Based solely on its review of copies of such forms received by us or on written representations from certain reporting persons submitted to us during the year ended December 31, 2007, we believe that during the period from January 1, 2007 to December 31, 2007, all of our executive officers, directors and ten percent (10%) stockholders complied with all Section 16(a) requirements except for a Form 4 filed on behalf of